apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

 There is a lot more that Camel JBang can do, so make sure to see the [Camel JBang documentation](/manual/camel-jbang.html).
 It is also a good idea to run `camel --help` to list all available commands.

-There you can also find information how to get JBang installed, and after that install the camel app in JBang.
+There you can also find information how to get JBang installed, and after that install the Camel app in JBang.

 ### Camel File